 The first floor houses a temporary exhibition space as well as accessible toilets and baby changing facilities.

 Our first floor display cases are one of the museums most impressive units.

 They stand 15 feet tall and contain some of our heavier artefacts, such as bikes, radios, magic lanterns, shields and plaques.

 The second floor is known as the Learning Loft and is often used for meetings, lectures, workshops and education.
-When the Rochdale Pioneers gained full control of the building, they changed the first floor into their reading room.
-The Pioneers considered education to be a very important aspect of their lives.
-They wanted to teach those who were not able to get a classical education elsewhere by providing a library and a place to meet.
+The Rochdale Pioneers included a reading room once they gained full control of 31 Toad Lane.
+Education was a vital aspect of the movement and its followers who wanted to teach those who were not able to get a classical education elsewhere by providing a library and a place to meet.

 If you would like to hire the space for events or meetings please contact us at firstname.lastname@example.org for availability and rates.